auerbachs/BMDExpress-2/docs/main_view.md

 Visualizations Panel
 --------------------

 -   **Create Your Own Chart:** Brings up a workflow that enables creation of a user-defined chart.
 5 chart types are available, with the user choosing axes from available columns in the table view, as appropriate.
 After completion of the workflow, the user-defined chart appears in the [charts panel](#charts).
-A tutorial on how to create your own chart can be found [here](https://youtu.be/qUb_GDpZl6g)
+[A tutorial on how to create your own chart can be found here.](https://youtu.be/qUb_GDpZl6g)

 -   **Select Chart View:** Shows [additional visualizations](#charts) based on analysis type.

 Filters Panel
 -------------

 Allows the user to select and apply specific data filters.
-The options available in the filters panel differ based on the selected analysis type/result (i.e. [One-way ANOVA](One-way-ANOVA), [Williams](Williams-Trend-Test), [Oriogen](Oriogen), [Benchmark Dose Analysis](Benchmark-Dose-Analysis), and [Functional Classification](Functional-Classifications)).
+The options available in the filters panel differ based on the selected analysis type/result (i.e. [One-way ANOVA](prefiltering), [Williams](prefiltering), [Oriogen](prefiltering#oriogen-options), [Benchmark Dose Analysis](bmd_analysis), and [Functional Classification](functional_classifications)).

 Filters update the data viewed in the charts and results table section as soon as they are entered.
 There is no need to click an *apply* button to render any changes to the filters.
 You do need to make sure that the `Apply Filter` checkbox is ticked in the [toggles](#toggles-panel) section though.